maxkossek/maxkossek.github.io/_posts/2019-04-24-linear-algebra.md

 1. First nonzero entry in each nonzero row is 1
 2. If row k is not all zero, then number of leading zero's in row k+1 > leading zeros in row k.
 3. All-zero rows are beneath other rows.

 ```
 { {1, 4, 2}, {0, 1, 3}, {0, 0, 1} }
 ```

-Gaussian elimination is name of process to reduce to row echelon form.
+Gaussian elimination is the name of the process to reduce to row echelon form.
 Overdetermined system has more equations than unknowns.
 Underdetermined system has more unknowns than equations.

 Conditions for Reduced Row Echelon Form: